 Motto wakari yasuku oshiete kudasai.

-Please explain in an easier way to understand.
+Please explain in a way that is easier to understand.

 Pocket Books: